haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

   * __disvis__: This directory contains text files called `xlinks-all-X-Y.disvis` describing the cross-links between the various domains (X and Y).
 These files are in the format required to run DISVIS.
 The directory also containts the results of DISVIS analysis of the various domain pairs as directories named `disvis-results-X-Y`

   * __docking__: This directory contains json files containing all the parameters and input data for HADDOCK.
-These are reference files of the docking setup and allow to repeat the modelling using the `Submit File` option of the HADDOCK2.4 web server:
+Those are reference files of the docking setup and allow to repeat the modelling using the `Submit File` option of the HADDOCK2.4 web server:
     * `run-PolIII-C82-C34-C31model-xlinks.json`: Docking following the 1st scenario described in this tutorial
     * `run-PolIII-C82-C34-C31dummyLYS-xlinks.json`: Docking following the 1st scenario, but using dummy lysines for the C31 domain
     * `run-PolIII-core-C82-EMfit-C34-C31-xlinks.json`: Docking following the 2nd scenario described in this tutorial
+    * `run-PolIII-core-C82-EMfit-C34-C31dummyLYS-xlinks.json`: Docking following the 2nd scenario described in this tutorial, but using dummy lysines for the C31 domain
+    * `run-PolIII-core-C82-refine.json`: Refinement of the core and C82 models fitted into the cryo-EM map with PowerFit

   * __input-pdbs__: This directory contains the HADDOCK-ready input PDB files for the various domains
     * `A_5fja-core.pdb`: The core region of Pol III with non-overlapping residue numbering (named as chain A)
     * `B_C82-2XUBA.pdb`: The C82 structure, homology modelled on PDB entry 2XUB excluding the disordered long loops (named as chain B)